Talking to Robots: Tales from Our Human Robot Futures (Dutton-Penguin) (Scroll Down)

-Each week from June 24 to July 19 we will feature one of the 24 robots in Talking to Robots: Tales from Our Human-Robot Futures.
+This summer, we will be featuring some of the 24 robots in Talking to Robots: Tales from Our Human-Robot Futures.
 Check out each robot’s special page.
-Featured bots (which might change): Teddy Bot, Sex Bot, Doc Bot, Synthetic Me Bot and Digital Me Bot, God Bot, and Politician Bot.
-Each “Robot of the Week” features illustrations, news about that bot, excerpts from the appropriate chapter, and information on the human collaborator interviewed for the chapter.
+Featured bots (which might change): Teddy Bot, Doc Bot, Politician Bot, Sex Bot, and God Bot.
+Each featured robot includes illustrations, news about that bot, excerpts from the appropriate chapter, and information on the human collaborator interviewed for the chapter.
 Click here for a complete list of robots and humans in the book.
-Click here for a complete list of robots and humans in the book

 “We aren’t prepared for how emotional we will be about our Teddy Bots.
 We will love them like we love our closest human friends, maybe more.” – Kevin Kelly